CONTACT US

 Post-graduate Work Permits

-A student who completes their studies from an Institution which falls in the list of Designated Learning Institutions (DIL) is eligible for an Open Work Permit.
+A student who completes their studies from an Institution that falls in the Designated Learning Institutions (DIL) list is eligible for an Open Work Permit.

 An Open Work Permit does not mean that the student must work in the field where they received their education.
 Rather, an Open Work Permit is not employer-specific, and the graduated student may work anywhere in Canada, in any industry, and with any employer.
 As an Open Work Permit is not specific to any employer or industry, a Labour Market Impact Assessment (LMIA) is not required.